Moduli stacks of Higgs bundles on stable curves: Preliminaries

+\begin{proof} The proof follows from \cite[Lemma 1.8. , Definition 1.9., Proposition 1.10.]{Li} and \cite[2.3 Standard families of expanded degenerations and pairs – gluing, and 2.5 Stacks of expanded degenerations and pairs]{Z}.
+The Lemma \cite[Lemma 1.8.]{Li} proves the universal property of the stack and the expanded family for the case when $\mathcal X/S$ is a "simple-degeneration", which means that the closed fiber of the family $\mathcal X/S$ is a union of two smooth curves that intersect transversely at a point.
+Then following the arguments of \cite[2.3 Standard families of expanded degenerations and pairs – gluing, and 2.5 Stacks of expanded degenerations and pairs]{Z} the universal property follows in our case, i.e., when the closed fibre is an irreducible nodal curve.
+Notice that even though Zijun explained the construction for the simple-degeneration case (for higher dimensional DM-stacks), his arguments work for our case as well, which is the case when the closed fiber of $\mathcal X/S$ is an irreducible nodal curve.
+We merely explained the construction here because for an irreducible nodal curve the construction involves a much simpler choice of etale covers. \end{proof}

-\subsection{\textbf{Log structures on Derived Artin stacks}}
+\subsection{\textbf{Log structures on derived Artin stacks}}

-In this subsection, we define shifted log-symplectic structure on a quasi-smooth derived Artin stack (Definition \ref{qs}) equipped with a locally free log structure.
-We refer to \cite{26,27} and \cite{Pr} for the prerequisite material on log-structure/locally free log-structure on Artin/derived Artin stacks.
-We now recall few necessary definitions.
+In this subsection, we discuss locally-free log structures on a quasi-smooth derived Artin stack.
+We refer to \cite{26,27} and \cite{Pr} for the prerequisite material on log-structure/ locally free log-structure on Artin/ derived Artin stacks.
+We now recall a few necessary definitions.